WizardGit/StingerRunRacing/README.md

-put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire allow npcs to get speed boxes!
+put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire allow npcs to get speed boxes! add boxes or something to jump on across level 4